aerostack2/aerostack2/README.md

 Most important features:
-- Natively developed on ROS 2
+- Natively developed on ROS 2.
-- Complete modularity, allowing elements to be changed or interchanged without affecting the rest of the system
+- Complete modularity, allowing elements to be changed or interchanged without affecting the rest of the system.
 - Independence of the aerial platform.
 Easy Sim2Real deployment.
 - Project-oriented, allowing to install and use only the necessary packages for the application to be developed.
 - Swarming orientation.